Snaacky/thewiki/docs/tutorials/mpv.md

 ### Custom Scripts

-mpv allows you to load custom scripts, allowing you to further expand the player's functionality.
+mpv supports loading custom scripts, allowing you to further expand the player's functionality.

 Below is a list of some popular scripts: